 I don’t recommend buying your child every new, expensive piece of equipment that comes out, like the latest hot bat or cleats.
 You are just asking for an entitled kid who expects to have the latest and greatest at all times.
 Let them earn things by rewarding them for good effort or let them do something special like volunteering or helping someone else.
 The fanciest equipment doesn’t always help them to become better players anyway…practice does.
 And they can practice with any bat or glove and when they’ve actually earned that shiny new bat, they’ll feel a sense of accomplishment that you’ve helped instill in them.

-Keeping a positive attitude is really important in keeping kids interested in sports.
-If you are negative and complaining about the way the play or lack of skill, they are going to associate negative feelings around it.
-Encouraging their best effort is the greatest way inspire them to succeed and have fun.
+Having a positive attitude is really important in keeping kids interested in sports.
+If you are negative and complaining about the way they play or lack of skill, they are going to associate negative feelings around it.
+Encouraging their best effort is the greatest way to inspire them to succeed and have fun.
 I can’t tell you how many kids I’ve seen lose interest because it became no longer fun, but something that they were yelled at about.
-Of course, if your kid is not giving a good effort, that’s something you should definitely talk to him about.
+Of course, if your kid is not giving a good effort, that’s something you should definitely talk to him or her about.
 Having a passion for a sport is not something you can teach…either they have it or they don’t.
-Maybe it’s not the thing they really want to be doing and you could try something else.
+Maybe it’s not the thing they really want to be doing and you could encourage them to try something else.
 Remember parents: it’s not your dream, it’s theirs.
 Let them figure out what they want to pursue.Share This: